-According to the American Cancer Society's most recent statistics, approximately 5,250 Americans are diagnosed with cancer (new cases) and approximately 1,670 Americans lose their lives to cancer each day.
-And upon examination by gender, prostate, lung, and colorectal cancers account for approximately 43% of all cancers diagnosed in men.
+And upon comparison of cancer incidence (onset) by gender, prostate, lung, and colorectal cancers account for approximately 43% of all cancers diagnosed in men.
 And the 3 most common cancers among women are breast, lung, and colorectal, and they account for an estimated 50% of all new cancer diagnoses.

 Cancer survivorship includes living beyond cancer diagnosis and treatment.
 Cancer survivorship begins at diagnosis and includes populations who continue receive treatment over the long term, to either reduce the risk of recurrence or to manage chronic disease.

-Cancer Prevention and Survivorship Are Good for the Economy, Employers, and Employees in All States and Regions
+Cancer Prevention and Survivorship Are Good for the Economy, Employers, and Employees in All States

 The onset of certain cancers can affect an organization or industry's most dependable employees or workers.
 Previous studies have demonstrated that cancer screening rates vary by industry, occupational status and are dependent upon several factors (including health insurance coverage).
 In some instances, cancer screening rates are also impacted by events such as: pandemics, natural disasters, or other unanticipated environmental factors.
-Key results from the 2022 American Association for Cancer Research (AACR) report revealed that nearly 10 million Americans missed their cancer screenings during the COVID-19 pandemic.12
+Key findings from the 2022 American Association for Cancer Research (AACR) report revealed that nearly 10 million Americans missed their cancer screenings during the COVID-19 pandemic.13

 Early screening, diagnosis and treatment of lung, prostate, colorectal cancers (most common among men) can lead to increased survival rates.
-Routine screening along with early detection and treatment for some of our nation's leading cancers including: breast, cervical, colorectal (colon), and lung cancers as recommended by the U.S. Preventive Services Task Force (USPSTF) and other guidelines are also intended to improve the overall health status among adults by reducing disability and mortality.
+Routine screening along with early detection and treatment for some of our nation's leading cancers including: breast, cervical, colorectal (colon), and lung cancers as recommended by the United States Preventive Services Task Force (USPSTF) and other guidelines are also intended to improve the overall health status among adults by reducing disability and mortality.
 An example of preventive health services is cancer screenings.
 Although some progress has been made, breast cancer and other cancers remain a significant public health challenge.

 Although preventive care is included in most health insurance plans, some services may include an out-of-pocket cost, so fluctuations in temporary or permanent income (including among low-income populations and other populations with low socioeconomic status characteristics) may have a greater effect on the use of preventive healthcare services including cancer screenings.
-The good news is that in some instances, employers have reported that supporting preventative care (without cost-sharing) creates several advantages such as: reducing medical disability costs and preventing illness (94%), keeping employees healthy (84%), and productive (59%).15
+The good news is that in some instances, employers have reported that supporting preventative care (without cost-sharing) creates several advantages such as: reducing medical disability costs and preventing illness (94%), keeping employees healthy (84%), and productive (59%).16

-Reducing Tobacco Use and Risks Attributed to Tobacco-Related Cancers and Illnesses
+Reducing Tobacco Use and Risks Attributed to Tobacco-Related Cancers